-- How much is the additional grant ("top-up") worth? - Usually, your Erasmus grant will be topped up by €250 per month. - Even if several of the sets of circumstances listed here apply to you, you will only be able to obtain one €250 monthly top-up.
-Multiple top-ups are not allowed. - For example, if you had a disability level ("GdB") of 30 and a part-time job in line with the criteria described below, you would only receive additional funding of €250 a month, not 2 x €250. - How do you get the top-up? - We put a "sworn statement" in your Mobility-Online account for you to download.
+- How much is the additional grant ("top-up") worth? - Usually, your Erasmus grant will be topped up by a one-time payment of either €100 (for a stay up to 14 days) or €150 (for a stay from 15 days onward). - Even if several of the sets of circumstances listed here apply to you, you will only be able to obtain one top-up.
+Multiple top-ups are not allowed. - For example, if you had a disability level ("GdB") of 30 and a part-time job in line with the criteria described below and your stay is 10 days, you would only receive additional funding of €100 a, not 2 x €100. - How do you get the top-up? - We put a "sworn statement" in your Mobility-Online account for you to download.
 You will need to sign this and upload it to your account again before we can issue you with your Grant Agreement, which is your contract for Erasmus funding. - Submitting additional evidence on request: you must make sure that you retain the forms of evidence listed under 1-4 for five years and will be able to make them available to the International Office on request. - When is the top-up paid out? - The monthly top-up is added to your standard Erasmus grant and paid out pro rata together with the two installments of your grant.